aa+

 A Slow, Sensory Way to Experience Portugal’s Most Beautiful Wine Region

 Some wine regions impress you.
 Others stay with you.
 The Douro Valley firmly belongs in the second group.
 It is not just about wine.
 It is about rhythm.
 Light.
 Space.
-And the quiet pleasure of slowing down in one of Europe’s oldest wine landscapes.
+And the quiet pleasure of slowing down in one of the world’s oldest wine landscapes.

 Wine tasting with sausages and cheeses